Nomel-coder/X-lab-workflow-of-Embedded-System/README.md

-This is the practice attempt of X-lab at ZJU
+This is the practice attempt of my materials at X-lab ZJU